486958 Arrokoth: Arrokoth

-The name Arrokoth was chosen by the New Horizons team to represent the Powhatan people indigenous to the Tidewater region.
-The Hubble Space Telescope and the Johns Hopkins University Applied Physics Laboratory were both operated in Maryland and were prominently involved in Arrokoth's discovery.
-With the permission of the elders of the Pamunkey Indian Tribe, the name Arrokoth was proposed to the IAU and formally announced by the New Horizons team in a ceremony held at the NASA Headquarters in the District of Columbia on 12 November 2019.
+The name Arrokoth was chosen by the New Horizons team to represent the Powhatan people indigenous to the Tidewater region of Virginia and Maryland in the eastern United States.
+The Hubble Space Telescope and the Johns Hopkins University Applied Physics Laboratory, which were prominently involved in Arrokoth's discovery, were both operated from the Tidewater region of Maryland.

+With the permission of the elders of the Pamunkey Indian Tribe of the Powhatan nation, the name Arrokoth was proposed to the IAU and formally announced by the New Horizons team in a ceremony held at the NASA Headquarters in the District of Columbia on 12 November 2019.
 Prior to the ceremony, the name was accepted by the IAU's Minor Planet Center on 8 November, and the New Horizons team's naming citation was published in a Minor Planet Circular on 12 November.

+The Powhatan language became extinct in the late 18th century and little was recorded of it.
+In an old word list, arrokoth is glossed as 'sky', and this was the meaning intended by the New Horizons team, but it would seem that it actually meant 'cloud'.